Summer 2024 Education & Outreach Initiatives

 CodeBears at Morgan State University

-Morgan State University hosts a two-week summer coding boot camp where middle schoolers have the opportunity to learn about robotics, AI, and computer science.
-Led by Assistant Professor of Computer Science Naja Mack, the program is designed to be engaging, culturally relevant, and hands-on, with the guidance of graduate and undergraduate student instructors.
+Morgan State University hosted a two-week summer coding boot camp where middle schoolers had the opportunity to learn about robotics, AI, and computer science.
+Led by Assistant Professor of Computer Science Naja Mack, the program was designed to be engaging, culturally relevant, and hands-on, with the guidance of graduate and undergraduate student instructors.

 High School